Paris Club: Policies for heavily indebted poor countries

-The great difficulties of some developing countries to break the cycle of debt led creditor countries of the Paris Club to adopt more ambitious policies.
+From 1956 to the late 1980s, the Paris Club opposed debt forgiveness or reduction.
+Instead of granting reductions, it would sometimes be willing to restructure, reschedule, or refinance.
+The Paris Club refers to this approach as the "classic terms."

-In October 1988, creditors decided to implement a new treatment for the debt of the poorest countries.
-This new treatment called " Toronto terms " implements for the first time a reduction of the stock of debt of poor countries.
+As a result of the Latin American debt crisis, the Paris Club began to gradually re-evaluate its unwillingness to provide debt forgiveness or reduction over the course of the 1980s.
+By the late 1980s, the Paris Club concluded that it was not possible to avoid a vicious cycle of debt without a willingness on the Paris Club's part to write-off non-performing loans.
+In 1988, the Paris Club agreed to its first partial debt reduction pursuant to its "Toronto terms".
 The level of reduction was defined as 33.33%.
 Twenty countries benefited from Toronto terms between 1988 and 1991.

 In December 1991, creditors decided to increase the level of cancellation of 33.33% as defined in Toronto, to 50% under the "London terms".
 These agreements benefited to 23 countries.

 Going even further, in December 1994, creditors decided to implement a new treatment called "Naples terms", which can be implemented on a case by case basis.
 Thus, for the poorest and most indebted countries, the level of cancellation of eligible credit is increased to 50% or even 67% (as of September 1999, all treatments carry a 67% debt reduction).
 In addition, stock of treatments can be applied in each case for countries that have complied satisfactorily with previous commitments.
 Up to 2008, 35 of 39 countries have reached the completion point of the Heavily Indebted Poor Countries HIPCs.

 Finally, in September 1996, the joint proposal of the Development Committee of the World Bank and the IMF Interim Committee, the international financial community has recognized that the debt situation of a number of very poor countries, of which three quarters are located in sub-Saharan Africa remained extremely difficult, even after having used traditional mechanisms.
 A group of 39 countries were identified as being potentially eligible for the Heavily Indebted Poor Countries HIPCs.